 Responsibility for our employees

 Edelweiss is a strong and popular brand with an attractive route network.
-The company’s good market position and working conditions, combined with our culture of appreciation, enthusiasm and professionalism, make Edelweiss an attractive employer.
-In 2015, Edelweiss was placed an excellent 7th in the category "Large Companies" of the annual ranking of "Best Companies to Work for in Switzerland".
+We offer attractive working conditions and with our culture of appreciation, enthusiasm and professionalism, we can position ourselves as an attractive employer.

 UN Global Compact for human rights and the environment

-Launched by former UN Secretary-General Kofi Annan in 2000, the UN Global Compact is a global initiative between companies and the United Nations (UN) that strives to make globalisation more socially and environmentally sustainable.
-The companies participating in the Global Compact undertake to comply with minimum social and environmental standards, to observe human rights and to fight corruption.
-In the Lufthansa Group, we jointly adhere to these principles.
+Former UN Secretary-General Kofi Annan launched the UN Global Compact in 2000.
+This pact is a worldwide initiative.
+The agreement works between companies and the United Nations (UN) and aims to make globalisation socially and environmentally compatible.
+It obliges participating companies to comply with minimum social and ecological standards, to respect human rights and to fight corruption.
+At the Lufthansa Group, we adhere to these principles together.
+For more information: